-3. During your visit, you must bring your study permit and you may take photographs (digital or color prints) for your personal use and study during your visit.
+Please contact the Assistant to the Associate Director with the same request and list of objects to schedule an appointment.
+During your visit you may take photographs for your personal use and study.
 You may not use these photographs for publication.
 The Assistant to the Associate Director will provide you with the photographs you need for publication.